DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Otherwise a radical partitioning will be unavoidable as hypercentrality leads up to a breaking point.

-# Chapter 6: From Resilience to Vulnerability
+# 6. From Resilience to Vulnerability

 Ultimately we are witnessing the end of the Internet’s resilience as its nodes become ever more vulnerable.
 The Internet was developed with a